 Ion exchange separates molecules based on their charge.
 An ion exchange column contains positively or negatively charged ions that interact with the sample.
 Cation exchange chromatography columns retains positively charged molecules (cations) because the column contains negatively charged groups.
 Anion exchange chromatography is the opposite, it retains negatively charged samples because the stationary phase is positively charged.
 By increasing or decreasing the pH of the charged molecules can be eluted at different based on ionic strength.

 Normal Phase –

 Separates molecules based on how polar or non-polar a molecules is.
-The stationary phase is more polar than the mobile phase, so molecules that are.
+The stationary phase is more polar than the mobile phase, so molecules that are also polar interact with the stationary phase causing them to take longer to elute.
 Generally silica is used for the stationary phase and a non-polar solvent like hexane or chloroform is used for the mobile phase.
 The more polar the molecule the more it interacts with the stationary phase.
 The more non-polar the more it remains in the mobile phase.

 Reverse Phase –